-NOTE 2: The requirements in this table are verified only under normal temperature conditions as defined in Annex E.2.1.
+NOTE 2: The requirements in this table are verified only under normal temperature conditions as defined in TS 38.508-1 [10] subclause 4.1.1.

-NOTE 3: The requirements in this table are applicable to FR2 PC6 UE with the network signalling highSpeedMeasFlag-r17 configured as set2.
+NOTE 3: The requirements in this table are applicable to FR2 PC6 UE with the network signalling highSpeedMeasFlagFR2-r17 configured as set2.